-- 1. The correct compression/decompression rate is 80 cycles/minute when using the ResQPUMP®.
+- 1. The correct compression/decompression rate is 80 cycles/minute when using the ResQPUMP[®].
 Either the built-in two-tone metronome or an external metronome set to 80 should guide the rate. - 2.
-The correct compression depth is 2 inches in adults when using the ResQPUMP®.
+The correct compression depth is 2 inches in adults when using the ResQPUMP[®].
 Excessive depths can lead to chest wall trauma and chest wall trauma can lead to tension pneumothorax. - 3.
-The correct compression force is whatever occurs at no more than 2 inches of depth in adults when using the ResQPUMP®.
+The correct compression force is whatever occurs at no more than 2 inches of depth in adults when using the ResQPUMP[®].
 In many adults, this will be at or very near 40kg of force as measured on the device's force gauge (which should read as 0kg of force when pulled out for patient use), but let the depth determine the force.
 Do not start out trying to achieve a certain force regardless of depth.
 Excessive force can lead to chest wall trauma and chest wall trauma can lead to tension pneumothorax. - 4.
-Any compression with the ResQPUMP® should be directly midline of the sternum.
-Avoid placing the ResQPUMP® laterally to the sternum.
+Any compression with the ResQPUMP[®] should be directly midline of the sternum.
+Avoid placing the ResQPUMP[®] laterally to the sternum.
 Improper placement can lead to chest wall trauma and chest wall trauma can lead to tension pneumothorax.

-EMS System for Metropolitan Oklahoma City and Tulsa 2016 Medical Control Board Treatment Protocols
+EMS System for Metropolitan Oklahoma City and Tulsa 2017 Medical Control Board Treatment Protocols

-DRAFT for MCB Review & Approval 3/9/16, Effective 4/1/16, new protocol issuance, no prior versions
+Approved 11/9/16, Effective 2/1/17, replaces all prior versions